 Made with 100% cotton and 100% love.
 I can’t stop holding this crochet bobble and mesh stitch blanket and hope the baby that eventually is cuddled up in this feels warm and happy.

-Chain in a series of 4 to your desired length.
+Chain in a series of 4 to your desired length, then add 2.
 I like to make baby blankets between 32 and 36 inches.
 So, however many chains you make, make that number divisible by 4 then add 2.
 (Pattern repeat is 4 plus 2.)

-ROW 2: SC into SC of previous row, CH 1, SC in next SC of previous row, repeat across.
+Row 2: SC into SC of previous row, and CH 1.
+Skip next CH, SC in next SC of previous row, and CH 1.
+Repeat across.

-ROW 7: (Bobble row) SC in first SC, CH 1, *DC3TOG in next SC space, CH 1, SC in next SC of previous row, CH 1*, repeat ** across.
+Row 7: (Bobble row) SC in first SC, CH 1. *DC3TOG Bobble in next SC space, CH 1, SC in next SC of previous row, CH 1*, repeat ** across.
 CH 1, turn.

 In the rows that I did alternating buttercup and dove bubble stitches, I did a row of white mesh stitch.
 Again, play around with what you like.

 I finished the blanket by going around the entire blanket with a mesh stitch and three SC into each corner.

 (A bobble stitch can be 5DCTOG, with the yarn I chose, 3DCTOG, seemed to be just enough.)